 - There should be plenty of research supporting the effectiveness of the intervention.
-Claims and parent testimonials alone does not qualify as research.
+Claims and parent testimonials alone do not qualify as research.

-- Therapy should be “data driven” in order to monitor progress and see if an intervention is working.
+- Therapy should be “data-driven” to monitor progress and see if an intervention is working.

 - The National Research Council (2001) published recommendations for educating children with autism.
-They recommend that a child receive intensive behavioral intervention for a minimum of 25 hours per week in a low student-teacher ratio, focusing on a variety of functional skills as well as targeting decreasing challenging behaviors.
+They recommend that a child receive intensive behavioral intervention for a minimum of 25 hours per week in a low student-teacher ratio, focusing on a variety of functional skills and targeting decreasing challenging behaviors.

-- Parents should be heavily involved in their child’s treatment and receive appropriate parent training.
+- Parents should be involved in their child’s treatment and receive appropriate parent training.

-- Staff should be well trained and the intervention is directed by a qualified and experienced professional.
+- Staff should be well-trained, and the intervention should be directed by a qualified and experienced professional.

-Early intervention services are available for children under the age of 3 and research indicates that the earlier the child gains access to quality behavioral treatment, the more likely they are to have a better long term outcome.
-Check out the latest findings and summaries from the National Autism Center for comparing the effectiveness of different treatments for autism.
+Early intervention services are available for children under the age of 3.
+Research indicates that the earlier the child gains access to quality behavioral treatment, the more likely they are to have a better long-term outcome.
+Check out the latest findings and summaries from the National Autism Center to compare the effectiveness of different treatments for autism.